 Sports broadcasting is changing in the Internet age.
 Here’s why.

-In the past five years, a series of technological innovations have dramatically changed the way we watch sports.
+In the past five years, technological innovations have dramatically changed how we watch sports.
 Today, we expect on-demand streaming access to our favorite teams and leagues.
-We can watch every minute of the game live, on any device.
+We can watch every minute of the game live on any device.
 And we’re just getting started.
 When you think of sports streaming, you probably think of traditional television.

 The networks, the commentators, and even the commercials.
 The big game, the highlights, and the analysis.
 But what if I told you there’s a different kind of sports streaming on the internet like Streameast?
-One that actually works for the players?
+One that works for the players?

 How Sports Broadcasting Has Evolved